TedHusted/awake/awake.md/awake.md

 “Brent would have had a local recording on his phone, but his phone is gone, and Brent is … dead.”

-“Let me call those NTSB investigators on Monday and see if there is any progress on the phone.
+“Let me call those CTSB investigators on Monday and see if there is any progress on the phone.
 You said Park and Tate, yeah?”

 ***